Donrwalsh/curiouser-paradox/train-of-thought.md

 I've got 3 different comics so far, and they represent two sizes for comics: square and not-square.
 Perhaps it's better to be accurate here, so I'll say instead that I have two comics that are of dimensions 1280 x 1280 and 1748 x 1181.
 It makes sense to me that I would want to handle the different sizes uniquely, so that makes me want to start with a deep dive on the square case and use that as a template.

+Notes from a chat with the product owner:

 - header/footer to the edge until high breakpoint then bs-container style
 - image itself maxing out at at some proportion of its dimension, needs to bottom out

+I came up with a simple approach for the image sizing.
+At the xxl breakpoint (>= 1400px) our 1280 x 1280 image looks a bit too big, so I reduced it to 80% which makes it 1024 x 1024 which looks nice.
+I then continued this approach and for each breakpoing step, I reduced it to 80% again and rounded to a full integer.
+This looks decent enough from a brief spot-check, but only for the square comics.
+Wide comics (based on the Peccary one, which has a lot of text) probably want to hug the edges at a smaller breakpoint, and would maybe want to step down by 90% or something less intense?
+Either way, I'm going to want to differentiate based on comic layout, so it makes sense to me to make that a part of the comic entity.
+It could be derived from the attributes of the image I suppose, but that feels sloppy and the efort incurred by expanding the entity is well justified in this case.

+That was easy to add, and honestly for the wide comic it just makes sense to stick a max of 1280 width and then just set it to 100%.
+After the 1280 point, I want it to just reduce with the window size so that it is touching the edges on any screen beneath the native size of the image.
+Feels nice and I like that the experience is tailored to the specifics of the comic image itself.

 ## Couldn't Have Done it Without You